CodefosterGS/Envisage/README.md

     Taking different sprint for text, image,Excel/CSV and video and implementing the functionalities of them respectively.

-Phase III
+Sprint III

     Testing of all functionlities with different files.
+    Deploying it to heroku

 Contribution Guidelines